How to Make a Budget in Excel: Our Simple Step-by-Step Guide

 Creating a Budget Spreadsheet: Helpful Hints

-You can save your Excel budget as a template to use every month.
+You can save your Excel budget spreadsheet as a template to use every month.
 If you kept your income, expenses, savings, etc. on one sheet, you can also copy all of the boxes and paste them on a new sheet.
 Simply rename that sheet for a different month.
-This is a great way to have your whole year’s spending in one Excel workbook.
+This is a great way to save an entire year’s worth of spending in one Excel workbook.
 At the end of the year, you can then create a new formula to add up your yearly savings, spending, and earnings.

 Excel can automatically do the math for you.
 I covered addition and subtraction, but here are the formulas for multiplication and division too: